MicrosoftDocs/supply-chain-center/articles/overview/capabilities.md

 ## News

 The **News** module provides news that may have an impact on your supply chain.
 The news articles can be filtered according to different categories and will show you the potential impact they may have in your supply chain.
-You will need to first upload your supplier's information to be able to see the news articles.
+You need to first upload your supplier's information to be able to see the news articles.
 For more information on setting this up, see [News](../use/news.md).

 ![A screenshot of the News module that displays a news article that was found to be relevant to the user by the AI.](media/news-list.png)

 ## Microsoft Supply Chain Center horizontal capabilities

-There are some capabilities that are always available and do not depend on the enablement of any modules.
+There are some capabilities that are always available and don't depend on the enablement of any modules.
 Those capabilities are found below the module menu and are grouped as follows:

 - Partners
 - Supplier portal